ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-\seclabel{cts} For all tasks, words are initialized by 300-dimensional word2vec embeddings and not changed during training.
-A single randomly initialized embedding\footnote{This worked better than discarding unknown words.} is created for all unknown words by uniform sampling from [-.01,.01].
+\textbf{Common Training Setup.}\seclabel{cts} Words are initialized by 300-dimensional word2vec embeddings and not changed during training.
+A single randomly initialized embedding is created for all unknown words by uniform sampling from [-.01,.01].
 We employ Adagrad \cite{duchi2011adaptive} and $L_2$ regularization.